- Secure foothold

 I imagine the mileage limit on these trainers is quite high as this design relies on the design and not the foam itself.
 I haven’t got there yet, but I intend to push them to their limits.

 On this shoe, there are 14 separate Clouds which vary in size and comfort, but they add to the overall cushioning.
 In some reviews, I read people talked about stones getting stuck between the Clouds, but this is something I didn’t experience.
 The only issue I encountered was a buildup of mud which was a minor inconvenience.

 There is a snugness to the shoes – your heel feels planted in the shoe, and no number of hills or pushing causes any slippage.
-The design incorporates 3D heel pads which are designed to hold your foot in, and they do really work.
+The design incorporates 3D heel pads which hold the foot in.

 The toe box is roomy without being too roomy.
 There is plenty of room for your foot to swell on those longer runs.
-The very front of the shoe, the mid-section, and the rear sections all have a robust plastic designed to protect the foot.
+The very front of the shoe, the mid-section, and the rear sections all have robust plastic that protects the foot.

 The tongue is comfy and robust and tied to the base of the shoe with elastic fabric.
 This is another contributor to the snug feel.